oletizi/avi-docs/src/site/docs/16.2.2/elastic-ha-for-avi-service-engines/index.md

 In active/active mode, Vantage places each virtual service on more than one Avi SE, as specified by "Minimum Scale per Virtual Service" parameter (labeled B in the figures) — the default minimum is 2.
 If an SE in the group fails, then

 * Virtual services that had been running are not interrupted.
 They continue to run on other SEs with degraded capacity until they can be placed once again.
-* If Vantage’s <a href="/docs/latest/orchestrator-access-modes">orchestrator mode is set to write access</a>, a new SE is automatically deployed to bring the SE group back to its previous capacity.
+* If Vantage’s <a href="orchestrator-access-modes">orchestrator mode is set to write access</a>, a new SE is automatically deployed to bring the SE group back to its previous capacity.
 After waiting for the new SE to spin up, the Avi Controller places on it the virtual services that had been running on the failed SE.
 <figure class="thumbnail wp-caption aligncenter"> <a href="img/Screen-Shot-2016-07-06-at-5.54.29-PM.png"><img class="wp-image-10717" src="img/Screen-Shot-2016-07-06-at-5.54.29-PM.png" width="600" height="382"></a>
 <figcapture> Figure 4.
 SE editor settings with elastic HA active/active mode selected.
 </figcapture>